-Amy Condon is an investigator in the Office of Equal Opportunity.
+Amy Condon is an investigator and Deputy Title IX Coordinator in the Office of Equal Opportunity.
 In this role, she conducts investigations into all allegations of discrimination, harassment and sexual misconduct brought forward by members of the Brandeis community.
 Amy also conducts trainings for faculty, staff and students in these areas.

 Before coming to Brandeis, Amy was an attorney at the law firm of Bowditch & Dewey, LLP in the Labor and Employment Division where she conducted Title IX and employment discrimination and harassment investigations, trained clients on Title IX and harassment and discrimination issues, and litigated employment law matters.